cmbuckley/cmbuckley.github.io/_posts/2006-10-03-waiting-to-exist.md

 ---
 title: Waiting to Exist
+description: Headaches of university registration, and the inevitable solution.
 layout: post
 categories:
   - Academic
   - Nights Out
+last_modified_at: 2021-08-19 22:46 +01:00
 ---
-So after my induction meeting yesterday, I decided to go and get my registration form from the department, and sort out tuition fees and the like.
+After my induction meeting yesterday, I decided to go and get my registration form from the department, and sort out tuition fees and the like.
 At least, that was the plan...

 I didn't have a form.
 Apparently this is not surprising, and SPA (the centre that handles our registration process) don't seem to be very good at their job.
 Richard seems to be in a similar situation, finding out first-hand about the general incompetence of the graduate school.
 Still, hopefully the department are on top of it!
 Looks like I'll have to wait around for a bit.
 I'm off to see my office tomorrow!